Family: Asclepiadaceae

 Sunlightbest in full sun

-Moistureaverage to dry
+Moistureaverage to dry, draught tolerant

-Soil & Sitesandy, well drained, poor, does poorly in wet soils
+Soil & Sitesandy, well-drained, poor, does poorly in wet soils

 Flowersbrilliant orange, umbels with clusters of 25 or more individual 3/4 inch flowers, on stalks arising from the apex of a leaf